Procedural Content Generation via Machine Learning (PCGML): Methods of PCGML

-It should be noted that there are many uses of evolution and evolution-like algorithms for PCG that rely heavily on machine learning for the fitness functions, but because generation happens through a global search process they are not PCGML.
+Many evolutionary and evolutionary-like algorithms generate content through machine learning based fitness functions, but because generation happens through an author-defined search space they are not PCGML.
 Another interesting combination of search and machine learning for PCG is the DeLeNoX algorithm, which uses unsupervised learning to continuously reshape the search space and novelty search to search for content to explore the search space~\cite{liapis2013transforming}.